-Rebecca Johnson of the IndigiLez Women’s Leadership and Support Group said culture and community connections are important to all First Nations people.
+Later, Rebecca Johnson of the IndigiLez Women’s Leadership and Support Group said culture and community connections are important to all First Nations people.

 “As a mark of respect we embrace the opportunity for a flag exchange between Brisbane Pride and First Nations community, to draw on and share the values of our commitments to the reconciliation journey throughout our communities,” she said.

-The annual event also had a special significance amid the same-sex marriage postal survey campaign.
+This year, the annual event also had a special significance amid the same-sex marriage postal survey campaign.

 The Equality Campaign director Tiernan Brady urged everyone in the crowd to have respectful conversations about the issue to “make this year’s rally the last without marriage equality.”